nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 Our - c本y crew - office is set up; it is also our home, with around 100+ plants.
 Thanks to some friends, all our gears are set up: beefy pcs, drawing tablets, digital piano, etc.

-F, a friend since childhood, joined the team at the beginning of December 2024.
-She worked as an architect until now; her latest project was a museum in Da Nang.
+F, a friend since childhood worked as an architect until now; her latest project was a museum in Da Nang.
 Now she is drawing architectural designs for the game.

 Dawn has taught herself Python, GDScript, and Godot with help from a few AIs.
 She's now discovering the project codebase and soon will be handling the lighting of the scenes in the game.